Barn2Media/gutenberg-block-for-woocommerce-product-table/readme.txt

 Tip: If you are adding several product tables to the same page then we recommend enabling the lazy load option on the [WooCommerce Product Table plugin settings page](https://barn2.co.uk/kb/product-table-settings-page/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=gutenbergwpt&utm_content=gutenbergwpt).
 This will prevent any performance problems from listing large numbers of products on one page.

 = What if I don’t have WooCommerce Product Table? = *Gutenberg Block for WooCommerce Product Table* is an add-on for [WooCommerce Product Table](https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=gutenbergwpt&utm_content=gutenbergwpt) and is not designed to be used separately.
 It only works with the premium WooCommerce Product Table plugin by Barn2, and not other plugins with similar names.
+[Sign up for a free trial](https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/#pricing).

 = Can I create product tables if I’m not using Gutenberg? = If you’re not using Gutenberg then you can use [WooCommerce Product Table](https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=gutenbergwpt&utm_content=gutenbergwpt) without Gutenberg Block for WooCommerce Product Table.